golangtutorial

 go install github.com/pressly/goose/v3/cmd/goose@latest

-goose -dir migrations create initial sql
+goose -dir migrations create initial_schema sql

 -- +goose Up